LukeProducts/URLTracker/README.md

 sudo ./tracker.sh
 ```

-if you want to get an ngrok plan for unlimited time, visit <a href="https://ngrok.com/">Ngrok</a>
+if you want to get an ngrok plan for unlimited time, visit [!ngrok](https://ngrok.com/)